ABC Blog

 What Eats Mice In A House?

-Pretty much the things that we’ve already covered here: rats, cats, and snakes.
-At least, those are the three listed animals we can realistically see being used in a house to kill and eat mice.
-In the case of rats, they’ll just do it on their own if you’re dealing with both problems and they come across a mouse when they’re hungry.
+These are pretty much the things that we’ve already covered here: rats, cats, and snakes.
+At least, those three listed animals we can realistically see being used in a house to kill and eat mice.
+In the case of rats, they’ll do it on their own if you’re dealing with both problems, and they come across a mouse when they’re hungry.

-If you are thinking about the other animals that prey on rodents, add hawks and vultures to the list, especially if you are in a more rural area.
+If you are thinking about the other animals that prey on rodents, add hawks and vultures to the list, especially in a more rural area.

-There’s a better question than what kinds of animals eat rats, though—what can you do to get rid of them without using dangerous poisons and chemicals?
+There’s a better question than what kinds of animals eat rats, though—what can you do to eliminate them without using dangerous poisons and chemicals?

-Since that’s probably why you investigated these alternatives in the first place, let’s talk about some other ways to get rid of rats, naturally.
+Since that’s probably why you investigated these alternatives in the first place, let’s talk about some other ways to get rid of rats.

 Natural Ways To Get Rid Of Rats Or Mice

 Now we’re getting down to the heart of the matter: how to keep rats away from your home.
-What are some natural tactics you can try to encourage rats and mice to leave?
+What natural tactics can you try to encourage rats and mice to leave?

 Try Exclusion